 Where available and appropriate, journals and other information resources are provided in full-text, networked electronic formats and the equivalent print versions are not purchased or stored.

 Gifts and donations of books, manuscripts and other resources are generally accepted for inclusion in the collections on the basis of relevance to the University's teaching and research programs and in accordance with the Library's collecting policies, as well as its donation guidelines and capacity to process and maintain the items.
 The Library reserves the right to decline or dispose of gift material.

 Not more than one copy of a print title will be retained in the Library collection, unless the text is being used in current or continuing courses at the University of Sydney.

-An ongoing programme of review, transfer or disposal is maintained for all collections to ensure the currency and quality of the collection and optimum use of available space.
+An ongoing program of review, transfer or disposal is maintained for all collections to ensure the currency and quality of the collection and optimum use of available space.